sirredbeard/yumonclearlinux/README.md

 But if you want to install third-party apps, Intel recommends [flatpak](https://clearlinux.org/documentation/clear-linux/tutorials/flatpak).
 Flatpak is helpful and a decent comprimise for apps like Spotify and Corebird which have complicated dependency requirements.

 Overall I find the flatpak apps to be slow compared to normal Linux distro binaries and particularly slow compared to the optimized Intel Clear Linux binaries.
 LibreOffice in flatpak is just not responsive enough.
-Also not all third-party apps are available in flatpak, such as Enpass or Virtual Studio Code.
+Also not all third-party apps are available in flatpak, such as Enpass or Visual Studio Code.

 ### Solution